 It may be necessary to take medication for pupils on a school trip, i.e. Epipen, Inhalers or Epilepsy emergency medication.
-This medication must be logged in and out of school.
+This medication must be logged in and out of school and an administration of medication form will be completed and entered into Arbor upon return to school.
 It may also be necessary to take copies of any relevant care plans in case of emergency.